Start dates: September 2025 / September 2026

 • humanitarian journalism for charities or NGOs.

-Employers value the fact that our MA course is practice-focused and covers new technologies, which means students find jobs quickly with higher salaries.
-Use our Careers Networking Day to meet leading journalists and media professionals and make career-enhancing connections.
+Employers value the fact that our MA course is practice-focused and covers new technologies, which means our graduates find jobs quickly with higher salaries.
+Our Careers Networking Day offers you the opportunity to meet leading journalists and media professionals and make career-enhancing connections.

 Our Staff